3 Electrodynamics

 \[ \begin{align} \tanh\left(\psi\right) = \frac{v}{c}\Rightarrow\psi = \text{artanh}\left(\frac{v}{c}\right). \end{align} \]

-$\psi$ is called Rapidity.
-One continues to define
+$\psi$ is called the rapidity.
+One further defines

 \[ \begin{align} \gamma &\coloneqq \cosh\left(\psi\right) = \frac{1}{\sqrt{1 - \tanh\left(\psi\right)^2}} = \frac{1}{\sqrt{1 - v^2/c^2}}, \end{align} \]